shakes76/PatternFlow/recognition/Skin_Lesion_detection_using_YOLOv3/README.md

 ## YOLOv3

 **YOLO** stands for "You Only Look Once" which uses Convolutional Neural Networks for Object Detection.
-YOLO can detect multiple objects on a single image.
-It means that apart from predicting classes of the objects, YOLO also detects the locations of these objects on the image.
-YOLO applies a single Neural Network to the whole image.
-This Neural Network divides the image into regions and produces probabilities for every region.
-After that, YOLO predicts several Bounding Boxes that cover some regions on the image and chooses the best ones according to the probabilities.
+On a single image, YOLO may detect multiple objects.
+It implies that, in addition to predicting object classes, YOLO also recognises its positions in the image.
+The entire image is processed by a single Neural Network in YOLO.
+The picture is divided into regions using this Neural Network, which generates probabilities for each region.
+YOLO predicts multiple bounding boxes that cover some regions of the image and then based on the probabilities, picks the best one.

 ### Architecture of YOLOv3: